Why Lessons from History

 are Lessons for Today

-It has been wisely said that the best way to study history is by studying the lives of those who lived it.
+It has been wisely said that the best way to study history is to study the lives of those who lived it.
 Of course there are those who lived through history, and those who lost their lives in the process.
 Both need to be remembered.

 Autobiographies are great sources of information coming from the actors themselves (even if written with the help of diligent ghost-writers).
 Biographies also include helpful insights and quotes from historical figures.
 Either way the advent of digital publishing has altered the integrity of many accounts.
 When editing and republishing books was done by the traditional process, entailing the many hours and costs of hard-copy reprinting and distribution, it was harder to tamper with truth.
 Too much is taken for granted that internet sources hold all the original information!
 They do not!
 Hard-copy reading also used to provide more opportunity for contemplation, meditation and time to correlate the contents with the present.
 That is in contrast to the multi-tasking blitzkrieg of information most online readers are distracted with today.